Epyc: History

-AMD Epyc CPU codenames follow the naming scheme of Italian cities, including Milan, Rome and Naples.
+AMD Epyc CPU codenames follow the naming scheme of Italian cities, including Milan, Rome, Naples, Genoa, Bergamo, Siena, Turin and Venice.

+CPU generations

 Design

-Epyc CPUs use a multi-chip-module design to enable higher yields for a CPU than traditional monolithic dies.
-First gen Epyc CPUs are composed of four 14 nm compute dies, each with up to 8 cores.
+Epyc CPUs use a multi-chip module design to enable higher yields for a CPU than traditional monolithic dies.
+First generation Epyc CPUs are composed of four 14 nm compute dies, each with up to 8 cores.
 Cores are symmetrically disabled on dies to create lower binned products with fewer cores but the same I/O and memory footprint.
-Second and Third gen Epyc CPUs are composed of eight compute dies built on a 7 nm process node, and a large I/O die built on a 14 nm process node.
+Second and Third gen Epyc CPUs are composed of eight compute dies built on a 7 nm process node, and a large input/output (I/O) die built on a 14 nm process node.
 Third gen Milan-X CPUs use advanced through-silicon-vias to stack an additional die on top of each of the 8 compute dies, adding 64 MB of L3 cache per die.

-Epyc supports both single socket and dual socket operation.
+Epyc CPUs supports both single socket and dual socket operation.
 In a dual socket configuration, 64 PCIe lanes from each CPU are allocated to AMD's proprietary Infinity Fabric interconnect to allow for full bandwidth between both CPUs.
 Thus, a dual socket configuration has the same number of usable PCIe lanes as a single socket configuration.
 First generation Epyc CPUs had 128 PCIe 3.0 lanes, while second and third generation had 128 PCIe 4.0 lanes.
 All current Epyc CPUs are equipped with up to eight channels of DDR4 at varying speeds, though next gen Genoa CPUs are confirmed by AMD to support up to twelve channels of DDR5.

 Unlike Opteron, Intel equivalents and AMD's desktop processors (excluding Socket AM1), Epyc processors are chipset-free - also known as system on a chip.
 That means most features required to make servers fully functional (such as memory, PCI Express, SATA controllers, etc.) are fully integrated into the processor, eliminating the need for a chipset to be placed on the mainboard.
 Some features may require the use of additional controller chips to utilize.

 Reception

 Initial reception to Epyc was generally positive.
 Epyc was generally found to outperform Intel CPUs in cases where the cores could work independently, such as in high-performance computing and big-data applications.
 First generation Epyc fell behind in database tasks compared to Intel's Xeon parts due to higher cache latency.
-In 2021, Meta Platforms selected Epyc chips for its metaverse data centers.
+In 2021 Meta Platforms selected Epyc chips for its metaverse data centers.

-Epyc Genoa was well received, as it offered incredible performance and efficiency compared to previous offerings, though received some criticism for not having 2 DIMMs per channel configurations validating, with some reviewers calling it an "incomplete platform".
+Epyc Genoa was well received, as it offered improved performance and efficiency compared to previous offerings, though received some criticism for not having 2 DIMMs per channel configurations validating, with some reviewers calling it an "incomplete platform".